 Come and play board games, strategy games, card games and more.
 Get away from technology for a while and interact socially while developing problem solving and strategy skills, and just enjoying yourself!
 You don’t have to come every club time nor do you need to be there for the whole length of club time, just when you want to, for as long as you want to.

 Advisor: Erik Perkins

-Less a club and more of a Kirby-service organization, the student IT team supports the computer infrastructure of Kirby.
-We fix computers, install software, help with printers and projectors, manage the chromebook carts, and various other IT tasks than keep the school’s technology effective.
+More of a service organization than a club, the student IT team supports the computer infrastructure of Kirby.
+We fix computers, install software, help with printers and projectors, manage the Chromebook carts, and various other IT tasks than keep the school’s technology effective.